OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 A relationship template can contain conditional properties.
 Note, the presence of a relationship template is bound to the presence of the requirement assignment in which it is used.
-A relationship template also hold conditional types properties.
+A relationship template can also hold conditional properties.

 | Keyname         | Mandatory | Type                                                                                 | Description                                                                                                                                                           |
 |-----------------|-----------|--------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|